islamCodehood/Study-Notes/JS/Reference Counting Garbage Collection.md

 ```
 Allocate the memory in JS
 ```
- JavaScript does it alongside with declaring values.
+ ===> JavaScript does it alongside with declaring values.

  ```
 Use the allocated memory
  ```
- By reading or writing the value of a variable or an object property or even passing an argument to a function.
+ ===> By reading or writing the value of a variable or an object property or even passing an argument to a function.

 ```
 Release the allocated memory
 ```
+===>
 - High-level languages embed a piece of software called "**garbage collector**" whose job is to track memory allocation and use in order to find when a piece of allocated memory is not needed any longer in which case, it will automatically _free it_.
 - This process is an approximation (knowing whether some piece of memory is needed is undecidable.
 This means it can not be solved by an algorithm).

+## Garbage Collection

+- The algorithms of garbage collection depends on "reference"

 ## Reference Counting Garbage Collection